-BYU Risk Management and Safety provides information about emergency management resources on their website at https://risk.byu.edu/.
+BYU Risk Management and Safety provides information about emergency management resources on their website at risk.byu.edu/.
 BYU has established an Emergency Operations Plan (EOP), which describes the university's emergency management organization, policies, and response guidelines for the campus.

 This plan is in addition to other response plans such as business continuity plans.
 The EOP is an all-hazards plan that addresses incidents including but not limited to fire, flood, extreme weather, earthquake, terrorism, acts of violence, and other potential disasters.

 In the event of a campus emergency, these plans and related policies direct the command structure for emergency response, assign roles and responsibilities, and guide steps the university will take.
-The EOP can be found at the Risk Management and Safety's website referenced above.
+University employees and students can review the EOP at the Risk Management and Safety's website emergency-plans.